Am I Eligible? (Common Scenarios)

 Pros (Why do it?)

-- ✅ Claim Input Tax Credit (ITC) on purchases (Laptops, Rent).
+- ✅ Claim Input Tax Credit (ITC) on purchases (laptops, rent, software, etc.).

-- ✅ Sell to large B2B clients (they reject non-GST vendors).
+- ✅ Sell to large B2B clients (many prefer GST invoices).

 Cons (The Burden)